Home » Big Island » Hawaii Volcanoes National Park Hotel: Volcano House Review

 Their gift shops are awesome!
 Photo credit: Marcie Cheung

 And they have two amazing gift shops.
-If you’re looking for Hawaii Volcanoes National Park souvenirs, you’ll definitely want to stop at Volcano House.
+If you’re looking for Hawaii Volcanoes National Park souvenirs, you’ll definitely want to stop at Hawaii Volcano Lodge.
 They had WAY more items than at the visitor’s center.

 There’s also a cool smashed penny machine at the hotel entrance.
 This makes a great (and cheap) Hawaii souvenir.